Unmasking the Silent Threat: Understanding Brain Aneurysms and Empowering Individuals with Life-Saving Knowledge

 Causes of brain aneurysm vary, ranging from genetic diseases and family history to high blood pressure and atherosclerosis, which is a build-up of cholesterol in the heart’s arterial walls.
 Two additional causes are linked to polycystic kidney disease and something called arteriovenous malformations.
 The latter occurs when veins and arteries in the brain get “tangled” thus restricting blood flow.

-Smoking, excessive alcohol consumption, and the use of illicit drugs can also contribute to the development of brain aneurysms.
+Smoking, excessive alcohol consumption, and the use of illicit drugs can also contribute to the development of aneurysms.
 Ethnicity and age is another component.
 Research indicates that African American and Hispanic people are at twice the risk of having a brain aneurysm.

 Prior to age 50, women and men have a 1:1 ratio of risk.
 After 50, women are more at risk than men (2:1).
 It should be noted that the average age at which brain aneurysms occur is 50.